CVRL/Forensic-Iris-Image-Synthesis/README.md

 To access the forensic iris synthesis dataset offered with this paper, you can request a copy from the [University of Notre Dame Computer Vision Research Lab](https://cvrl.nd.edu/projects/data).
 The specific collection related to this work is titled "UND WACV 2024 Forensic Iris Synthesis Dataset."

 ## Obtaining the Trained Model Weights
-To access the trained model weights offered with this paper, you can request a copy from the [University of Notre Dame Computer Vision Research Lab](https://cvrl.nd.edu/projects/data).
-The specific collection related to this work is titled "network-snapshot-025000.pkl".
+The trained model weights can be downloaded at [network-snapshot-025000.pkl](https://drive.google.com/drive/folders/16IgnUHyMQpotSMyCyJJJNJTCpt7c2DGe?usp=share_link).

 ## Contents
 - **Training Dataset Preparation:**